-Judges may agree to release certain inmates from custody early, especially if their sentences ends soon.
-Or else judges may agree to allow certain inmates to serve the sentences under house arrest.
+COVID-19 UPDATE: Inmates may be able to serve their sentences on house arrest due to coronavirus.
 The inmate’s criminal defense attorney can file a motion to modify the sentence to ask the judge for early release or home confinement.

 House arrest (or “home confinement”) is a type of alternative sentencing in Nevada.
 Like it sounds, house arrest is when a Nevada court allows a defendant to forgo jail by instead staying home for a certain period of time under electronic monitoring.

 Defendants serving house arrest must comply with any other requirements the judge may order.
-Typical rules include
+Typical rules include:

 - appearing regularly for court,